mikecurtis1/LibrarySearch/README.md

 3. one HTML template

-Each module runs one or more "processes" consisting of four components which handle data access from remote systems and transformation within the framework:
+Each module runs one or more "processes" consisting of four
+components:

 1. one query interpreter
 2. one DAO (data access object)
 3. one element extractor
 4. one record builder

+The processes handle data access from remote systems and transformation within the framework.

 # Configuration